BDC Hamburger Icon

 Open row

 If an hourly employee works beyond 40 hours in a week, they are entitled to overtime pay.
-However, if that employee performs different roles for different pay, you may have to use a “blended rate” to calculate their overtime pay.
-This can make payroll a more arduous process, especially if several employees are entitled to blended overtime pay.
-Here is everything you need to know about blended rates and how to manage your employee payroll effectively.
+However, if that employee performs different roles at different pay rates, you may have to use a “blended rate” to calculate their overtime pay.
+This situation can make running payroll more challenging, especially if several employees are entitled to blended overtime pay.
+Here’s everything you need to know about blended rates and how to manage your employee payroll effectively.

 What is overtime pay?

-Overtime pay is any money paid to employees for hours worked beyond their typical schedule.
+Overtime pay is any money paid to employees for hours worked beyond their regular hours.
 According to a federal law known as the Fair Labor Standards Act (FLSA), employees must be paid overtime for all hours worked over 40 in a week.
-However, some types of employees are exempt from FLSA provisions due to their role within the company.
+However, some types of employees are exempt from FLSA’s overtime provisions due to their role within the company.

 Did You Know?Did you know